Should you use AI scribes?

 Before using an AI tool, check that patient privacy and confidentiality will be protected.
 Where will the information be processed, where and how will it be stored (in Australia or overseas), and could the information be used for any other purposes?

-If you are using the tool to generate other documentation such as reports or referrals, check these don’t include extraneous clinical or other information.
+If you are using the tool to generate other documentation such as reports or referrals, check these documents don’t include extraneous clinical or other information.

 Patient considerations